 When I read or hear something that seems to perfectly put into words something that I experience or wonder about or believe, I want to capture it.
-I’m drawn to inspirational quotes or words of wisdom like quotes about new beginnings.
+I’m drawn to inspirational words of wisdom like quotes about new beginnings.

 Dr. Adam Grant, psychology professor at the University of Pennsylvania, explains why we love motivational quotes (also called aphorisms) so much: “They give meaning and direction.
 They spur new thoughts or new actions—or remind us to revisit old ones.”
 Sociologist Murray Davis describes aphorisms as “the finest thoughts in the fewest words.”

 When You Want A New Beginning

 There’s nothing like the feeling of starting something new when it’s a change you choose to pursue.
 You’re confident about a new direction, but nervous energy is very real.
 These new beginning quotes can help you channel that nervousness into genuine excitement.